ruanbekker/docker-loki-distributed-minio/README.md

 ## Pre-Requisites

-For your containers to use to loki loggin driver, you need to install it using:
+For your containers to use to loki logging driver, you need to install it using:

 ```
 $ docker plugin install grafana/loki-docker-driver:latest --alias loki --grant-all-permissions